WongMatthew/Pokedex/README.md

 Deploy website w/ github pages or FB✔️

 ## To Do List (5/22/2022):
+Make better functions and make it actually responsive✔️

-Display random pokemon when loading into website <-- not enough time to figure out, but made the function for it :c
+Display random pokemon when loading into website <-- didnt implement the function into the HTML yet, might need useEffect to make api call on site load (?)